 Driving down from Seattle for the long weekend, I make the pre-requisite stop at Olympia Coffee Roasting and EspressoParts.
-I mean “pre-requisite” in the most literal way; anyone traveling points north or south on the Washington I-5 should be required to visit OCR, try some coffee, and take a walk down the strolling mobile freak-out that *is* Olympia’s 4th Avenue.
+I mean “pre-requisite” in the most literal way; anyone traveling points north or south on the Washington I-5 should be required to visit OCR, try some coffee, and take a walk down the strolling mobile freak-out that *is* Olympia's 4th Avenue.
 I had a chance to talk at length with Oliver Stormshack, who recently became the outright owner of Olympia Coffee Roasters.
-Soft-spoken and intelligent, Oliver is a walking encyclopedia on Central and Latin American origin sources, and he graciously let me pick his brain about his recent experiences in Bolivia, one of the most challenging countries to work with in the region.
-It’s awesome to see someone work their way up through a company and be rewarded with the reigns, and Oliver and Co. seem uniquely suited for the task.
+Soft-spoken and intelligent, Oliver is a walking encyclopedia on Central and Latin American origin sources, and he graciously let me pick his brain about his recent experiences in Bolivia.
+It's awesome to see someone work their way up through a company and be rewarded with the reigns, and Oliver and Co. seem uniquely suited for the task.
 Also, their coffee is unequivocally dope; Big Truck is one of our favorite espresso blends, and the Clover of DT Colombia Finca La Florida I tried was startlingly clean and sweet.
 My only qualm with OCR is how low-profile they remain, despite offering a collection of DT and organic coffees up to par with any other roaster in the world.
-When you’re in the Northwest, make the stop, go see this shop and meet the people there.
-They’re up to something really special in Olympia.
+When you're in the Northwest, make the stop, go see this shop and meet the people there.
+They're up to something really special in Olympia.

 Friday dawns cold and sharp, and I'm out early to try and catch Billy Wilson at his recently-opened Barista location on Alberta.
 No really, it's cold outside, but there's possibly no place better to hide out from the gray than Billy's neo-hunt club cathedral to specialty coffee.
 Laila Ghambari is on bar, and though I come in planning on doing a little work on the laptop, I'm more than happy to lose myself at the bar in a shot of Sight Glass Ethiopia Guji (downright spicy red pepper notes), a Counter Culture Apollo 2.1 americano (perfectly balanced and soft), and endless brunch recommendations from Billy.
 Barista 2 is a visual delight as much anything else, the space almost overwhelmed with aesthetic quirks and little details; newspapers tied up in vintage umbrella holders along the back wall, countless pieces of taxidermy, the opulent, imposing. multi-leveled merch rack that greets you upon entry (proudly carrying the very best coffees from the very best roasters).
 You could come here to work, but good luck staying on task.

-From there, after a brief stop at the Koi Fusion taco truck (featuring a truly fantastic Korean Bulgogi taco – sorry, Nick), it’s on to Coava.
-I’m lucky enough to catch grand poobah Keith Gehrke in the shop on his day off, and he’s engaging enough to keep me from going into shock and catatonia over the gorgeousness of Coava’s space.
-This might be the most beautiful cafe I’ve ever seen, on par with Penny University (RIP).
-High vaulted ceilings, a stunning soft curve bamboo bar, minimal disconnect between barista and customer, and an overall vibe bordering on the ethereal.
-There’s tons to talk with Keith about, but I mostly just picked his brain on the Coava Kone, one of the most buzzed about new products of 2010.
+From there, after a brief stop at the Koi Fusion taco truck, it's on to Coava.
+I'm lucky enough to catch grand poobah Keith Gehrke in the shop on his day off, and he's engaging enough to keep me from going into shock and catatonia over the gorgeousness of Coava's space.
+This might be the most beautiful cafe I've ever seen, on par with Penny University (RIP).
+High vaulted ceilings, a stunning soft curve bamboo bar, the minimal disconnect between barista and customer, and an overall vibe bordering on the ethereal.
+There are tons to talk with Keith about, but I mostly just picked his brain on the Coava Kone, one of the most buzzed-about new products of 2010.
 He tossed off some in-house parameters to try out at home and I had a chance to try their own roast of Honduras El Cielito “David Mancia” (sweet tea, blueberries, thin and distinctive).
 Everyone in Coava was really sweet, my shot from Allie was the capper, and I left dying, born again, resurrected and imbued with the need to take people to this coffee shop, to proselytize on how gorgeous and unique and utterly correct their space felt to me.
 A total highlight.

 Hey, more coffee.
 Right around the block from Coava, Matt Miletto, Tom Pikaart and the gang are doing really awesome stuff at Water Avenue Coffee / American Barista School.
 The Water Ave space is visually deceptive; you walk through the door and into what seems like a very conventional cafe space, fairly small and self-contained, lovely but almost too angular and tight.
 And then you start to look around, past the pastry case, around the side of the bar, and you see the early 70s 20k Sumica Probat roaster/time travel device, the back hallway leading to the Barista School, the competition Nuova Simonelli, the bags and bags of House Blend, El Sal Buena Vista, Brazil “Yellow” Eppe… it take a second for it all to set in.
-Water Ave is the coffee shop equivalent of a Magic Eye puzzle; relax yourself, soak in the surroundings, and a much bigger picture is revealed.
-No trip to Water Ave would be complete without checking out the goings and doings ’round back at the American Barista School.
-During my visit, Matt and Tom were deep in work with 12 students from all around the world, including a nice lady I met from Mexico City, and a big “Boss Hogg” style Texan picking Tom’s brain on cafe design.
-You only get this at Water Ave.
+Water Ave is the coffee shop equivalent of a Magic Eye puzzle; relax, soak in the surroundings, and a much bigger picture is revealed.
+No trip to Water Ave would be complete without checking out the goings and doings 'round back at the American Barista School.
+During my visit, Matt and Tom were deep in work with 12 students from all around the world.

 I'm skipping, hopping, jumping with caffeinated happiness, back across Glisan and up the block to Coffeehouse NW, where Charlotte and Ashley make me the aforementioned hot chocolate, chat with me, and send me on my way back over to Mississippi.
 From there it's drinks and lovely company with Sarah Allen of BMag, then dinner at Miho Izakaya, where the scene is Japanese “pub food” expertly coursed by Michael Carruthers, Miho's co-owner and dining room bon vivant.
 White miso asparagus, glazed eggplant, fall-apart Japanese short ribs, delicious beer, organic sake…highly, highly recommended, and I give all credit to Sprudgie Award winner Stephen Vick for his spot-on suggestion.